Evaluating the sum of convergent positive series: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{S2}, we recall the formulation of Tong's theorem \cite{T} in the form adapted to the required numerical procedures and provide its new short proof containing the important expression that is then used in the paper.
+The proof is based on application of Abelian and Tauberian theorems.
 In Section \ref{S3}, we explain the test procedure and justify its effectiveness on examples.
-In Section \ref{S4}, we explain the search procedures on numerical examples.
+In Section \ref{S4}, we explain the search procedures on two numerical examples.
 In Section \ref{S5}, we conclude the paper.